wasabigeek/blog/content/blog/window-function-calls-an-introduction/index.md

 Now if that was all you could do with window function calls, I'd be disappointed too.
 Thankfully, it's not!
 Aside from being shorter, there are some key features that are harder to replicate with subqueries:

 - calculations can be done over a subset of the table (i.e. a smaller **window frame**) instead of the whole table
-- in addition to the usual aggregation functions like `avg` or `max`, there are window functions, which can only be used in window function calls
+- in addition to the usual aggregation functions like `avg` or `max`, there are **window functions**, which can only be used as part of a window function call

 ## Reframing the Window